xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-SEND.MAIL   Sends the active workbook using email
+SEND.MAIL&nbsp;&nbsp;&nbsp;Sends the active workbook using email

-ROUTING.SLIP   Adds or Edits the routing slip attached to the current workbook
+ROUTING.SLIP&nbsp;&nbsp;&nbsp;Adds or Edits the routing slip attached to the current workbook

 Return to [top](#Q)